Mrutledg02/Imgur-Clone-Capstone-One-Project/README.md

 This project is an Imgur Clone, a web application inspired by Imgur, a popular online image sharing community.
 The Imgur Clone allows users to upload images, view images uploaded by other users, leave comments, like/dislike posts, and more.

+## Deployment

+The Imgur Clone project is deployed and live at [https://imgur-clone-capstone-one-project.onrender.com](https://imgur-clone-capstone-one-project.onrender.com).

+## Installation

+To run the Imgur Clone locally, follow these steps:

+1. Clone the repository: `git clone <repository_url>`
+2. Navigate to the project directory
+3. Install the dependencies: `pip install -r requirements.txt`
+4. Set up the PostgreSQL database: `createdb imgur_clone_db;`
+5. Run the application: `flask run`
+6. Access the application in your web browser at `http://localhost:5000`

 ## Features

 - **User Authentication**: Users can sign up for an account, log in, and log out securely.